Hammerspoon/hammerspoon.github.io/index.md

 ## Where can I get help?

-You can usually get a quick answer in our IRC channel, #hammerspoon on [Libera](https://libera.chat).

-We have a Google Group mailing list [here](https://groups.google.com/forum/#!forum/hammerspoon/)
+We have a Discord server to chat about Hammerspoon.
+[Click here to join](https://discord.gg/vxchqkRbkR)

 If you find a bug, or have a suggestion, you can also file an issue on the [issue tracker](https://github.com/Hammerspoon/hammerspoon/issues).